 "I had severe postpartum anxiety and postpartum depression with both of my kids and is a large part of why we will not have a third.
 The best word I can use to describe it is tired.
 Physically tired from never getting enough sleep and mentally exhausted from not being able to shut my mind off.
 I second guessed everything I did and

 "My postpartum depression felt dark, lonely, overwhelming and suffocating.
 I was living in a new area and did not have friends or family to help lift me up and, to top it off, my son was colicky and screamed for hours each evening despite my efforts.
 I did not know what I was dealing with emotionally and just felt very disappointed in myself for not being able to get it together when I should have been overjoyed to have a new and healthy baby.
 It took about nine months to come out of the fog, which I eventually did with medication.
 I still reminisce about that missed time with my oldest son and how I wish I could have been more in the moment and enjoying him back then, instead of just getting by."

 resented everyone in my life: my baby, my husband, my parents, myself.
 I was tired, bitchy, sad, and pretty much thought having a second baby was a terrible mistake."
 Brandi

 I didn’t realize I had postpartum depression for awhile after my third child.
 I thought postpartum depression would make me sad all the time or cry all the time but it made me irritable.
 I became short tempered, panicky, and full of anxiety.
 I didn’t have patience with my older kids and everything they did bothered me.
 I would yell for the littlest things.
 I felt I wasn’t a good mom.
 I finally got treated about six months after my third child was born.
 I felt I became a better person and mom."
 Jenny

 more.
 I didn't feel like I was good enough or that I was doing enough or that I was 'woman enough.'
 All that made me think my son would be better with someone else.
 Thank God I didn't struggle with this for too long.
 It was a few months, but I know some women from my support group have gone a year or more."
 Nora

 The Babadook?
 It's a horror movie about a woman struggling to parent through depression and grief.
 The movie wasn't about postpartum depression, but if you ever want to understand it the metaphor works really well."
+"Magdalena"